 What we like the most about this item is the open-chambered design to enhance sound quality and longevity.

-Since it doesn’t come with fiberglass, the exhaust can last as long as your car lives.
 Apart from this, this design improves airflow, resulting in extra engine performance.

 As expected, the Roush V6 Mustang exhaust prevents the in-cockpit boom, common when riding at top speed.
 It uses a specialized chrome finish on the tips, making it resistant to cracks and flakes.